AFROFUTURISTIK

 Synopsis

-High in the Atlas Mountains, the young shepherd Abdellah and his father are hemmed in by snow at their goat pen.
-Their animals are wasting away.
-Abdellah must go to find supplies at a market village more than a day and walk away.
+High in the Atlas Mountains, the young shepherd Abdellah and his father are hemmed in by snow in their goat pen.
+Their animals are wasting away so Abdellah must travel for more than a day to go find supplies at a market village.
 When he arrives with his mule, he finds the village abandoned due to a strange event that has wreaked havoc on the lives of all believers.

 Awards